 The best and easiest flea bite treatment is to stop scratching your skin, as it can cause an infection.
-If this happens, then the itching will get worse and there is the risk of getting big, ugly scars.
+If this happens, then the itching will get worse and there is the risk of getting big, unappealing scars.

 Alternative flea bite treatment methods

-It is well known that Aloe Vera can treat small wounds and burns.
+It is well known that aloe vera can treat small wounds and burns.
 What you probably didn’t know was that it also has a positive effect on flea bites.
 If you have a plant, then break off a small part of a leaf and rub it into the bites.
-You can also buy bottled versions of Aloe Vera gel.
+You can also buy bottled versions of aloe vera gel.

 How to prevent flea bites

 One way is to eat lots of garlic.
 The fleas definitely don’t like the taste of it and it will stop them from biting you.
 If you enjoy garlic as much as I do, getting the required amounts won’t be a problem.
-Remember that everything you eat goes into your bloodlines, and this is a big reason why only some people with certain food habits get bitten by fleas.
+Remember that everything you eat goes into your bloodline, and this is a big reason why only some people with certain food habits get bitten by fleas.

-Now you know what they hate the taste of, what they don’t like the smell of is lemon.
-If you have something that smells like lemon, then use that.
+Now you’ve learned what fleas hate the taste of, but what they don’t like the smell of is lemon.
+So if you have something in your home that smells like lemon, then use that.
 Alternatively you can try rubbing some on your skin.
-Many strong smells can actually help you in your fight against fleas.
+Many smells, particularly the strong ones, can help you in your fight against fleas.